daattali/ddpcr/README.md

 ddPCR plate can be plotted at any time to show the data in it.
 If you plot a plate before analysing it, it'll show the raw data.

-### Plotting parameters
+### Plot parameters

-There are many plotting parameters to allow you to create extremely customizable plots.
+There are many plot parameters to allow you to create extremely customizable plots.
 Among the many parameters, there are three special categories of parameters that affect the visibility of droplets:
 `show_drops_*` is used to show/hide certain droplets, `col_drops_*` is